 Over the summer The Platinum Card® from American Express (review) underwent a refresh, and now The Business Platinum Card® from American Express (review) is seeing some significant changes as well.
-The card is getting lots of new credits and a new spending bonus category, but the annual fee is also going up.
+The card has received many credits and an additional set of spending bonus categories, but the annual fee has also gone up.
 Let’s take a look at the details.

-Amex Business Platinum annual fee increasing from $595 to $695
+Amex Business Platinum annual fee increase from $595 to $695

 Let’s start with the bad news.
-The annual fee on the Amex Business Platinum will be increasing by $100, from $595 to $695 (Rates & Fees).
-This change kicks in as of January 13, 2022, for both new and existing cardmembers.
+The annual fee on the Amex Business Platinum has increased $100, from $595 to $695 (Rates & Fees).
+This change kicked in as of Thursday, January 13, 2022, for both new and existing cardmembers.

 With the annual fee increasing by $100, the Amex Business Platinum is also adding up to $830 in new credits annually.
-Specifically, the card is picking up credits with the following businesses:
+Specifically, the card picked up credits with the following businesses:

-- Dell Technologies — the card will offer a $400 annual statement credit on all Dell purchases, up to $200 semi-annually; this is an increase of $200 compared to the previous Dell statement credit offered by the card
+- Dell Technologies — the card offers a $400 annual statement credit on all Dell purchases, up to $200 semi-annually; this is an increase of $200 compared to the previous Dell statement credit offered by the card

-- Indeed — the card will offer up to $360 in annual statement credits on all Indeed hiring and recruiting products and services to post open positions and find talent, up to $90 per quarter
+- Indeed — the card offers up to $360 in annual statement credits on all Indeed hiring and recruiting products and services to post open positions and find talent, up to $90 per quarter

-- Adobe — the card will offer up to $150 in annual statement credits for Adobe purchases, including Adobe Creative Cloud, and Acrobat Pro DC with e-sign
+- Adobe — the card offers up to $150 in annual statement credits for Adobe purchases, including Adobe Creative Cloud, and Acrobat Pro DC with e-sign

-- Wireless credit — the card will offer up to $120 in annual wireless credits, in the form of a $10 monthly statement credit towards purchases made directly from any US wireless telephone provider
+- Wireless credit — the card offers up to $120 in annual wireless credits, in the form of a $10 monthly statement credit towards purchases made directly from any US wireless telephone provider

-This is in addition to all the existing credits offered by the card, including an annual airline fee credit of up to $200, a CLEAR credit of up to $179 per year, and a Global Entry or TSA Pre-Check credit once every four years.
+This is in addition to all the existing credits offered by the card, including an annual airline fee credit of up to $200, a CLEAR credit of up to $189 per year, and a Global Entry or TSA PreCheck credit once every four years.
 Keep in mind that you’ll need to enroll to activate these credits prior to using them.

-The Amex Business Platinum is also getting a new bonus category for spending.
+The Amex Business Platinum is also getting an additional bonus category for spending.
 Specifically, the card will offer 1.5x Membership Rewards across the following business categories:

-- Electronic goods, retailers, software, and cloud service providers
+- U.S. Electronic goods, retailers, software, and cloud service providers

 This is in addition to the card already offering 1.5x Membership Rewards points on large purchases of over $5,000.
 Total combined spending on the 1.5x earning is limited to the first $2 million spent each calendar year, which limits your bonus earning in these categories to one million Membership Rewards points.